KRakeesh04/s1/src/content/docs/properties-of-materials/basics/06-crystal-secture.md

   order: 6
 ---

-Materials are categorized into 2, based on the arrangments of atoms or molecules.
+Materials are categorized into 2, based on the arrangement of atoms or molecules.

 - Crystalline